 - Do not use enzymes which will disintegrate (digest) it.

-Silk rugs are very expensive, delicate and should be taken to a professional cleaner.
+If you have an oriental rug made of silk, these are very expensive, delicate rugs and should be taken to a professional cleaner.

 - All spills should be dealt with immediately.

 - Carefully remove any debris or material.
 Be sure to lift it up, not brush it off.